knaw-huc/textrepo/concordion/src/test/resources/nl/knaw/huc/textrepo/rest/TestRestVersions.md

 # Test `/rest/versions`

-## Create, retrieve, update and delete versions
+A file can have multiple versions.

+To add a version we first create:

 [ ](- "#docId=createDocument()")
 [ ](- "#fileId=createFile(#docId)")

-A file can have multiple versions.
-To add a version we first create:

  - a document: [ ](- "c:echo=#docId")
  - a file: [ ](- "c:echo=#fileId")